reaktivstudios/gppro-google-webfonts/README.md

 ### Why Doesn't This Work On My Theme? ###

-Because this is an add-on for [Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro").
-Without that plugin, nothing will work.
+This plugin only works with [Design Palette Pro](https://genesisdesignpro.com/) and a [supported Genesis child theme](https://genesisdesignpro.com/themes/).

 ### How Many Fonts Are Included? ###

-As of version 2.0, [all 900+ Google Fonts](https://fonts.google.com/) are included.
+As of version 2.0, [all 900+ Google Fonts](https://fonts.google.com/) are included when used in conjunction with Design Palette Pro 1.7+.

 ## Changelog ##